MeminErkenekenXD/Marvelous-Top-Down-Racing-Game/README.md

 - Players can control on whether if they want to use a controller or keyboard for their car.
 If you have 4 players but 2 controllers .
 2 player can control their car with keyboard while the other 2 uses controllers.
 - Players can control on how many laps are required to be done to finish the race.

+# Marvelous Top Down Racer for Android
+Game fully supports to be played on Android devices.
+The car can be either controlled with a connected gamepad or with the buttons on the touchscreen.

 # Links